 - 1. Is a holder of the corresponding FIM GP CMO Superlicence.
-This licence is valid for a maximum term of one year and shall be issued by the FIM. - 2.
+This licence is valid for a maximum term of three years and shall be issued by the FIM. - 2.
 Is appointed by the FMNR/Organiser. - 3.
 Should be the same throughout the event. - 4.
 Must be able to communicate in at least one of the FIM official languages, either English or French. - 5.
 Should be familiar with the FIM Medical Code and FIM Anti-Doping Code. - 6.
 Must be named in the event information. - 7.
 Must be a fully registered medical practitioner authorised to practice in the relevant country or state in which the event is taking place. - 8.
-Must have malpractice insurance appropriate to the relevant country or state, where the event is being held. - 9.
-Must have attended and successfully completed an FIM CMO seminar in the past 3 years before the license will be issued and an FIM CMO Superlicence seminar which takes place every year. - 10.
-Must be familiar with the circuit and the organisation of the medical services at which he/she is appointed. - 11.
-Must be familiar with the principles of emergency medical care and the associated organisational requirements necessary for a circuit medical service to deliver effective emergency medical interventions to injured riders in keeping with current accepted best practice. - 12.
-Is responsible for the positioning of medical and paramedical personnel and vehicles under his control. - 13.
+Must have malpractice insurance appropriate to the relevant country or state, where the event is being held.

+- 9. Must be familiar with the circuit and the organisation of the medical services at which he/she is appointed. - 10.
+Must be familiar with the principles of emergency medical care and the associated organisational requirements necessary for a circuit medical service to deliver effective emergency medical interventions to injured riders in keeping with current accepted best practice. - 11.
+Is responsible for the positioning of medical and paramedical personnel and vehicles under his control. - 12.
 Must complete the FIM CIRCUIT CMO QUESTIONNAIRE (appendix F) and return it to the FIM, Medical Director and FIM Medical Officer at least 60 days prior to the event.
 Failure to comply with this deadline may result in sanctions being applied.
 The Circuit CMO Questionnaire must be accompanied by:

 - a) A medical plan and maps of the medical service including the position and number of all of the medical resources including all personnel and vehicles.

 - b) A plan of the circuit medical centre.

 - c) A map showing the location, distances and routes to the designated hospitals.

 - d) A list of the doctors including a brief professional curriculum vitae of their experience and qualification relevant to the provision of out of hospital emergency medical care.
 This should be presented at the latest on the day before the event following the initial track safety inspection.

-- 14. No alterations to the questionnaire and associated medical plan and circuit map showing the position of the medical personnel and vehicles, are permitted without previous consultation with the Medical Director and/or FIM Medical Officer.
+- 13. No alterations to the questionnaire and associated medical plan and circuit map showing the position of the medical personnel and vehicles, are permitted without previous consultation with the Medical Director and/or FIM Medical Officer.

-- 15. Must contact, in writing, at least 60 days before the event, hospitals in the vicinity of the event that are able to provide the following specialist services, and include them in the questionnaire:
+- 14. Must contact, in writing, at least 60 days before the event, hospitals in the vicinity of the event that are able to provide the following specialist services, and include them in the questionnaire:

 - a) CT Scan

 - b) MRI

 - c) Trauma resuscitation

 - d) Neurosurgery

 - e) General surgery

 - f) Vascular surgery

 - g) Trauma and Orthopaedic surgery

 - h) Cardio-Thoracic surgery

 - i) Intensive Care

 - j) Burns and plastic surgery